 Zero transaction fees for RMDs

-Human Interest always provides zero transaction fees, which includes $0 in RMD distribution fees.
+Human Interest provides zero transaction fees, which includes $0 distribution fees.
 We believe it’s unfair for businesses and their employees to be blindsided by hefty, hidden fees—and the elimination of RMD fees (and more) builds on our already low-cost offerings.
 If you’d like to discuss 401(k) plans, get in touch with Human Interest today.